Chinese Industrial Cooperatives: History

 In 1941, the Gung Ho movement reached its peak: around 3,000 cooperatives with a combined membership of nearly 300,000 people were functioning.
 Their factories produced more than 500 products for the local people, and a large number of blankets, uniforms and other army supplies for the battlefront.
 Ida Pruitt toured the United States to raise substantial financial support.
 The unique role of Gung Ho cooperatives in the war also won such international acclaim that the term "gung-ho" became a famous slogan of the U.S. Marine Corps.
 Adopting the literal meanings of the two characters separately as "work" and "together", the slogan entered the English language as a term denoting whole-hearted dedication to a meaningful cause.

 Both the Nationalist government of Chiang Kai-shek and the Communist movement of Mao Zedong supported the movement and tried to control it.
 Alley placated the Nationalists but his sympathies and eventual loyalties were to the emerging Communist government.
 In 1942, Alley was dismissed from Gung Ho by the government of Chiang Kai-shek.
-After Mao’s victory in 1949 Alley stayed in China, but there was no need for the CICA and ICCIC.
+After Mao's victory in 1949 Alley stayed in China, but there was no need for the CICA and ICCIC.
 Both CICA and ICCIC suspended their works in 1952.

-An excellent discussion of the CICs appears in Graham Peck's book Two Kinds of Time (1950).
-Peck traveled with Alley to a number of CICs early in 1941 and was able to see them at their height, but as his experience grew he came to understand their limitations and the fact that their course was ultimately downwards, not upwards, for a variety of reasons.
+Graham Peck reports in colorful but analytical detail in Two Kinds of Time He traveled with Alley to a number of CICs early in 1941 and saw them at their height, but he came to understand their limitations and the fact that their course was ultimately downwards, not upwards.

 Revival

 The CICA was revived in 1983, and the ICCIC was revived in 1987 in Beijing by Alley and other former Gung Ho leaders.
 The reorganized ICCIC registered with the Ministry of Civil Affairs of People's Republic of China as an international non-profit organization.
 Zhu Xuefan (朱學範) was elected as honorary chair and Alley as chair.

 The main task of the revived ICCIC is the promotion of cooperatives in China.
 Membership is open to all individuals and organizations who support the cooperative movement.
 The committee has approximately 100 members from China, Australia, Germany, Belgium, France, Japan, Mexico, Singapore, the United Kingdom, the United States of America, and Hong Kong.
-The ICCIC’s General Assembly of all members meets every five years.
-The Executive Board elected by the Assembly is responsible for decision-making on major issues according to its articles of association during the adjournment of the Assembly.
+The ICCIC's General Assembly of all members meets every five years.
+The executive board elected by the Assembly is responsible for decision-making on major issues according to its articles of association during the adjournment of the Assembly.
 A secretariat is set up to handle day-to-day work.